-The share-based incentive plan has earning periods, and the Board of Directors will annually decide the beginning and duration of the earning periods in 2010, 2011 and 2012.
-The Board of Directors will decide the earning criteria for each period and targets to be set for them at the beginning of each earning period.
+The plan that started in 2010 includes earning periods and the Board of Directors annually decided on the beginning and duration of the earning periods in 2010, 2011 and 2012.
+The Board of Directors decided on the earning criteria and targets to be established for them at the beginning of each earning period.
 Two earning periods, calendar year 2010 and calendar years 2010-2012, commenced upon implementation of the plan.
-Two earning periods commenced in 2011, calendar year 2011 and calendar years 2011-2013.
-Two earning periods commenced in 2012, calendar year 2012 and calendar years 2012-2014.
-A prerequisite for participation in the earning periods and for receipt of remuneration based on the earning periods is that the key person holds the Company's shares as determined by the Board of Directors.
-Under the plan, the potential remuneration for one-year-long earning periods is dependent on the Orion Group's profit performance and fulfilment of the above-mentioned participation prerequisite, and for the earning periods 2010-2012, 2011-2013 and 2012-2014 on the total shareholder return on Orion Corporation B shares.
+Two earning periods, calendar year 2011 and calendar years 2011-2013, commenced in 2011 and two earning periods, calendar year 2012 and calendar years 2012-2014, in 2012.
+A prerequisite for participation in all earning periods and for receipt of reward based on these earning periods was that the key person held the Company's shares as determined by the Board of Directors.
+The reward under the plan for the one-calendar-year earning periods 2010, 2011 and 2012 was dependent on the Orion Group's operating profit performance and for the three-calendar-year earning periods 2010-2012 and 2011-2013 on the total return on Orion Corporation B shares.
+Potential reward for earning period 2012-2014 is based on the total return on Orion Corporation B shares.